matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 import { Contract, Web3Provider, Provider, utils } from "zksync-web3";
 ```

-2. We need to calculate how much tokens are required to process the transaction.
+2. We need to calculate how many tokens are required to process the transaction.
 Since the testnet paymaster exchanges any ERC20 token at 1:1 rate, then the number is the same as of the ERC20 token:

 ```javascript
 async getOverrides() {